-We first go over a few more concepts from probability.
+We first go over a few more concepts from probability: continuous random variables, parameters, expectation and conditional expectation.

 1.1 Continuous random variables

 We have only used discrete random variables so far (e.g., dice).
 Random variables can be continuous.
 In a continuous random variable, we have a density p(x), which integrates to one.
 If $x \in \mathbb{R}$ then